wikimedia/mediawiki-extensions-MsCalendar/README.md

 MsCalendar
 ==========
-The MsCalendar extension adds the <mscalendar> tag to insert calendars into wiki pages.
+The MsCalendar extension enables users to insert calendars into wiki pages.

 Installation
 ------------
 To install MsCalendar, add the following to your LocalSettings.php:

-require_once "$IP/extensions/MsCalendar/MsCalendar.php";
+wfLoadExtension( 'MsCalendar' );

 Then run the update script to create the necessary tables (see https://www.mediawiki.org/wiki/Manual:Update.php).